Manchester United are one of the biggest clubs in the world thanks to Sir Alex Ferguson, who shaped a new era at Old Trafford.

 When you have Nemanja Vidic and Rio Ferdinand playing at the back, there is no way a 21-year-old centre-back could break that partnership, no matter how good he plays.
 This was the story of Gerard Pique at Manchester United.
 He was one of the most exciting young defenders in the Premier League when he made his United debut in 2004.

 He made his full debut for United in 2006 but was never able to break into the first team consistently.
-He finally moved from United to his boyhood club Barcelona in 2008 and went on to become one of the best centre-backs in the world.
+He eventually moved from United to his boyhood club Barcelona in 2008 and went on to become one of the best centre-backs in the world.

 Pique's Old Trafford exit was his choice and not anyone's mistake, but still, many United fans regret that they let go of him without a fight.